shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 - The server must be able to receive data from all clients in parallel using multithreading. **Prerequisite for further evaluation**

 - The client will send messages that start with a 4 letter command.
 The server's behaviour will depend on this command.
+In case of errors, the server will send the error message using the keyword `EROR`.

 - Based on the data received from the client, the server will perform different functions.